sfdx-isv/sfdx-falcon/README.md

 ## `sfdx-falcon falcon:apk:create`

-Creates a Salesforce DX project using the SFDX-Falcon template.
+Creates an AppExchange Package Kit (APK) project

 ```
 USAGE
   $ sfdx-falcon falcon:apk:create

 OPTIONS
-  -d, --outputdir=outputdir                       [default: .] directory to store your project
+  -d, --outputdir=outputdir                       [default: .]
+Directory where your APK project will be created
   --falcondebug=falcondebug                       List of debug namespaces which should render output

   --falcondebugdepth=falcondebugdepth             [default: 2] Sets the depth of object inspection when debug output is